Friday June 24th, 2016

 Should I Bring My Children?

-While children are allowed, the conference is not really designed with them in mind, and we do encourage parents to find childcare options if possible.
+While younger children are allowed, the conference is not really designed with them in mind, and we do encourage parents to find childcare options if possible.
+There is a teen program and college fair on Saturday which is designed for kids ages 13-18.
 The conference is like a professional development day for teachers.

 We have consistently had around 1400 attendees since conference has been in Fredericksburg.
 It is by far the largest Catholic homeschool conference in the country.